tuobangli/ESL4/README.md

-11th World Congress in Probability and Statistics go to Germeny in the mid of August.
+11th World Congress in Probability and Statistics register and go to Germeny in the mid of August, no seeking presentation.

-2